replicatedhq/kurl.sh/src/markdown-pages/add-ons/aws.md

 ### This add-on is deprecated.

-As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
-This add-on is now considered deprecated, and may no longer be offered by the project after April 31st, 2023.
-Existing installs that use this add-on will be best effort supported during this deprecation window.
+As of March 27, 2023, the AWS add-on is deprecated.
+The AWS add-on might be removed from kURL after April 31st, 2023.
+Existing installations that use the AWS add-on are supported during this deprecation window.

 ## Summary